 - Presentation of the SFA symposium and multi-centric study of 286 cases

 - Enables anatomic positioning of the repair or fixation of the graft

 - Obtain a more physiological reconstruction while maintaining all the advantages of an arthroscopic approach

 - Secure and reduce the learning curve

 - Surgeons who want to make a differnece in ankle surgery

 Warning! to register to this course it is better to have a good level of arthroscopy, having already performed shoulder, knee or ankle arthroscopy.
-In my experience, surgeons capable of performing a cuff suture or ACL knee repair shouldn't have any technical problems.
+By experience, surgeons capable of performing a cuff suture or ACL knee repair shouldn't have any technical problems.

 - Learn to perform an arthroscopic brostrom gould